-There is a new governmental regulation stipulating the import into Indonesia that has been effective since January 30, 2020.
-This regulation is the Finance Ministerial Regulation (PMK) No.199/2019 and it was enacted to reduce the maximum value for imported goods to be tax free.
+A new governmental regulation stipulates the import duties in Indonesia has been effective since January 30, 2020.
+This regulation is the Finance Ministerial Regulation (PMK) No.199/2019 and it was enacted to reduce the maximum value for imported goods to be tax-free.

-According to PMK 199/2019, the maximum value of tax-free items for import into Indonesia will be decreased from the previous US$75 to US$3 for each shipment.
+According to PMK 199/2019 issued by the Ministry of Finance, the maximum value of tax-free items for import into Indonesia will be decreased from the previous US$75 to US$3 for each shipment.

 Furthermore, all taxable goods for import into Indonesia have a 7.5% import duty and a 10% value-added tax.
 Before the implementation of PMK 199/2019, a 10% income tax applies to taxable goods in addition to the value-added tax and import duty.

 Therefore, thanks to these new regulations, importers now only have to pay 17.5% for taxable items for import into Indonesia – 9.5% fewer than the previous 27%.

 Nonetheless, the regulation does not apply to certain products imported into Indonesia such as shoes, bags, and garments.
 E-commerce businesses are now positive that this new policy will bring in more sales and also improve local businesses and decrease the country’s trade deficits.

 PMK 199/2019 applies to all regions in Indonesia.
 However, Batam remains a controversial region.
 This is because it is a free zone area and all goods imported into Batam are not subject to import taxes and duties – unless the goods are further distributed to other Indonesian regions from Batam.

 Therefore, to continue bringing in more foreign exchange to Indonesia with the international trade traffic in Batam, PMK 199/2019 only applies to imported goods released from Batam to other Indonesian regions.